edubotics-ai/edubotics-core/README.md

 ### Setting Up OAuth

-The following steps are from [the official Chainlit Authentication guide](https://docs.chainlit.io/authentication/overview).

 On Google Cloud console, on the project drop down, choose "New Project" Give it a project name, choose organization and select location.